 BigCommerce vs Shopify: Payment Processing

 BigCommerce has the advantage of charging no transaction fees for any of its plans, independent of your payment gateways.
-This makes BigCommerce’s credit card fee slightly less expensive than Shopify’s, especially when considering larger plans.
+That makes BigCommerce’s credit card fee slightly less expensive than Shopify’s, especially when considering larger plans.
 Store owners that sell a small number of goods may not notice the change, while merchants with great demand will.

 For Shopify, the percentage fluctuates from 0.5 to 2% depending on the quantity of the order.
-The only time this is not true is when you use the Shopify payment system.
+This is not true only when you use the Shopify payment system.
 However, this feature is only available in a few countries, so you’ll have to utilize a local gateway and pay Shopify’s transaction fee if you’re not located in one of them.

 Users are charged differently by the Shopify Payment processor depending on whether they are selling online or in person, the country they live in, the plan they are on, and so on.
 Meanwhile, BigCommerce recommends paying with a credit card through its partner, Paypal, which charges between 2.2% and 2.9% depending on the plan.

 BigCommerce vs Shopify: Support and Community

 Bigcommerce vs Shopify has similar customer service alternatives, including phone, live chat, forum, FAQs, and email.
 BigCommerce provides customer service via phone, email, and live chat 24 hours a day, seven days a week.
 However, before getting a phone number or email address for the support team, you should fill out a form and check the BigCommerce website’s proposed solutions.

 Shopify community has a more extensive network of community, developers, and partners when it comes to the need for assistance.
-Because of its popularity, businesses who use this platform can easily get community or official help.
+Because of its popularity, businesses who use this platform can quickly get community or official help.
 Shopify offers a community of staff and developers who are willing to answer concerns and work to improve the platform.
 BigCommerce marketplace is a growing community with a relatively small user base but a very active user base.